Mvelase-16/ElevateTECH-E.T-/docs/architecture/tech_stack.md

 ---

-- Hosting: AWS (Amazon Web Services)
+- Hosting: Render

-AWS is used for hosting due to its scalability and reliability.
-UniBites can handle high traffic during peak hours such as lunch breaks without performance issues.
-AWS also provides secure data storage, backup services, and high availability, making it appropriate for deploying a real-world campus system.
+Render was chosen because it offers simple cloud deployment and hosting services for web applications and backend servers, making it easier for the team to deploy, manage, and test the system online without complex cloud infrastructure setup.

 ---